jonathanlermitage/ij-ilove-devtoys/README.md

 * improve the GUI
   * settings: remember last opened tool
-  * fix a problem with textarea resizing: when a textarea has a vey long content and the second textarea has only a short text, the resize policy makes one textarea too big, and the other textarea too small.
-I would like to keep a 50/50 ratio. **Help is welcome**.
-* add more tools, like Base64 from file, GZip encoder/decoder, JWT encoder/decoder, HTML escaper, cron parser, timestamp converter, text tools, graphics tools...
+* add more tools, like Base64 from file, GZip encoder/decoder, JWT encoder/decoder, HTML escaper, cron parser, text tools, graphics tools...

-Nota: I think we don't need to reproduce tools that exist in IntelliJ already, like the regex tester and markdown previewer.
+Nota: I think we don't need to reproduce tools that exist in IntelliJ already, like the regex tester, diff viewer, conflict resolver, and markdown previewer.

 ## License